 Think of a museum.
 What do you imagine?
 Maybe a place full of works of art?
 Now think of Andalusia.
 What images pop into your mind?
 Impressive heritage buildings - cathedrals, the Alhambra in Granada, the Great Mosque of Cordoba?
 But there’s another Andalusia of daring cutting-edge design.
 Come with us to four spaces which break the mould.
 They are museums where the first work of art you encounter is the building itself.
 Their striking architecture complements and contrasts with the venerable heritage of the region.
 They represent the Andalusia of the 21st century.

-Due to its strange shapes it is also known locally as the “Mushrooms of Seville”.
+You’ll see immediately why it’s called Las Setas - the Mushrooms.
 The traditional Plaza de la Encarnación is home to the largest wooden structure in the world, designed by Jürgen Mayer.
 It is a wide space where you can find an archaeology museum, restaurants and a nearly 30-metre-high viewing point.
 Great views guaranteed.

 It's easy to see the cultural revolution that Malaga has undergone by simply walking around its streets and noting the new museums.
 These include the Pompidou Centre, whose famous colourful Cube by Daniel Buren catches everyone's attention.
 Inside you will find select works of art from the 20th and 21st centuries.